Our students tell you what it’s like to study in beautiful Halifax, Nova Scotia. They are our greatest resource – all we need is you!

 Created for students who already hold a visual arts degree (BFA or BDes) that wish to study a new discipline, the Visual Arts Certificate in Studio is similar to adding a minor to your existing education.
 You will further your exploration of visual art processes through concentrated study in one studio discipline in which no more than 12 credits were earned during prior degree work.

 The Master of Fine Arts degree is internationally recognized as a standard qualification required for teaching craft and visual arts at post-secondary educational institutions such as colleges and universities.
 The NSCAD MFA Program provides students with the opportunity to develop their work in a context of intense critical discussion.
 Pedagogy, Research/Creation and other integral academic courses enhance the studio focus.
 Students are selected for their capability as artists and craftspersons, their critical abilities, and the personal qualities and interests that might contribute to their success as teachers and scholars.

 The Minor in drawing program offer opportunities to explore the media and practices in drawing.
 You will take courses from at least different techniques to satisfy your studio credits.
 This requirement ensures that you graduate with a well-rounded visual arts education across disciplines.

 Fine Arts students experiment with both traditional techniques and unconventional methods and routinely show their work on and off campus.

 The Fine Arts facilities are divided between the Fountain and Port campuses.
 Many of the studios are accessible twenty four hours a day, seven days a week.
-The Port Campus has studio spaces for all levels of painting, including dedicated studio spaces for advanced level students.
+The Fountain Campus has studio spaces for all levels of painting, including dedicated studio spaces for advanced level students.
 Large classrooms are dedicated to advanced drawing courses.
 There is also a spray booth and an individual stretcher-making area that students can use under the guidance of a technician.